 - In 2001, Crown Prince Dipendra of Nepal went berserk at a palace party, killing nine other royals (including his parents, the King and Queen, and two siblings) and wounding five more.
 He shot himself in the head, but survived three days in a coma, during which Nepal's constitution mandated that he be declared King, regardless of his invocation of this trope.

 - Back in the early 20th century, Marty Bergen, a well-regarded catcher in Major League Baseball post-humorously diagnosed as a schizophrenic with possible manic depression, murdered his entire family with an ax.

 - Dateline once had an episode about a family with a failed example of this (the father didn't have a chance to kill himself).
 Most of the children were found dead in the house after a police stand-off.
-The father of the children ran the family as a small cult and believed he was the Second Coming of Jesus.
+The father of the children, Marcus Wesson, ran the family as a small cult and believed he was the Second Coming of Jesus.
 The survivors were interviewed and said that their father actually told them to kill all small children and then themselves if the police ever found them.
 Wesson lived and was sentenced to death row.

 - In early 2007, Thai businessman Boonchai Surawuthipong was in debt, and worried that the mafia would abduct his children.
 So he shot his wife, his three children, and himself.